Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 See next Section for the form of a condition.

-In form a) the statement is never anIForCHAIN FROMstatement.
+statement.
 Statements of form b) are never nested within one another.

 Action